1 The Israelites did evil in the eyes of the Lord, and for seven years he gave them into the hands of the Midianites.

 14 His friend responded, “This can be nothing other than the sword of Gideon son of Joash, the Israelite.
 God has given the Midianites and the whole camp into his hands.”

 1 Now the Ephraimites asked Gideon, “Why have you treated us like this?
 Why didn’t you call us when you went to fight Midian?”
-And they criticized him sharply.
+And they challenged him vigorously.

-6 But the officials of Succoth said, “Do you already have the hands of Zebah and Zalmunna in your possession?
+6 But the officials of Sukkoth said, “Do you already have the hands of Zebah and Zalmunna in your possession?
 Why should we give bread to your troops?”

 7 Then Gideon replied, “Just for that, when the Lord has given Zebah and Zalmunna into my hand, I will tear your flesh with desert thorns and briers.”